Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "Okay.
 Good.
 Make it so.
 We’ll talk ‘bout levies an’ taxes at tonight’s session.
 Right now, though...
 I gotta go resolve somethin’ really fuckin’ awful, or I ain’t gonna be any kind o’ useful."

-"Champion Gyotin said you have something big on your mind…" Seen sympathized.
+"Champion Gyotin said you have something big on your mind..."
+Seen sympathized.
 He gathered his notes and documents and stood up.
 "A little more time to negotiate won’t hurt," he said lightly.

 Daar chittered appreciatively.
 "Thank you."